willf/dmap-python/README.md

 ## “Earth to DMAP”: Connecting DMAP to another program

-A program can tell DMAP Python to parse a sentence simply by calling p.parse(sentence), where sentence is a sequence of words.
-For example, p.parse([“milton”, “friedman”, “says”, “interest” “rates” “will” “rise”]).
+A program can tell DMAP Python to parse a sentence simply by calling `p.parse(sentence)`, where sentence is a sequence of words.
+For example, `p.parse('milton friedman says interest rates will rise'.split())`.
 The parse method will return a list of all concepts which are reference by the entire sentence.

 Call-backs can also be defined with: